 A 34-year-old mother of a three-year-old child was euthanized because she had posttraumatic stress disorder, chronic depression and a personality disorder, The Telegraph reports.
 When humans arrogate to themselves control over life and death, situations like this can spiral into a place where humans should not tread.

 This is not to minimize the horrific reality of terminal suffering and the arduous choices humans must make as death approaches.
 The point here is that hastening one’s demise is not the surefire solution that it is so often portrayed as being.
 It is no surprise that a leading group promoting euthanasia in America today has named itself “Compassion & Choices.”
 Those two tranquil buzzwords are holy writ in our materialist culture today.

 But compassion does not trump wisdom and choice is not the highest value in the universe.
-Our heartfelt sympathy for those struggling with end-of-life suffering should not be manipulated into inducing us to accept hollow solutions that corrode the value of all human life.We value your comments!
-Please weigh in on our comment section below.
+Our heartfelt sympathy for those struggling with end-of-life suffering should not be manipulated into inducing us to accept hollow solutions that corrode the value of all human life.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com